September 10, 2024

 DEFRA has set the following deadlines for businesses to separate different types of waste for recycling:

-31st March 2025: All businesses with 10 or more full-time employees must separate dry mixed recyclables and organic/food waste from general waste.
+31st March 2025: All businesses with 10 or more full-time employees must separate dry mixed recyclables, paper and card, and organic/food waste from general waste.

 31st March 2026: Households are required to recycle all waste types, excluding plastic film.
 Local authorities will begin receiving ongoing funding for food waste collections, supporting weekly services.